 4 Surprising, but Genius, Ways to Use Chopsticks

-And while I always use chopsticks when eating dishes like Long-Life Noodles with Beef & Chinese Broccoli and Inside-Out California Rolls with Mango & Spicy Mayo, I’ve also discovered a few unconventional ways to utilize them.
+And while I always use chopsticks when eating dishes like Long-Life Noodles with Beef & Chinese Broccoli, I've also discovered a few unconventional ways to utilize them.
 Here are four surprising, but creative, ways to use chopsticks when eating and cooking.

 4 Ways to Use Chopsticks

 I use chopsticks when I eat Cheetos.
 Yup, you read that right.
 I picked up this hack a few years ago and it's become my go-to method when snacking.
 I love this trick because it lets me enjoy Cheetos without worrying about my fingers getting stained with cheese dust or grease.
 Plus, it means I can enjoy an afternoon snack while I work and my keyboard won't get dirty.

 I spent years watching my grandmothers in the kitchen, and they always used chopsticks when cooking.
 Whether that was sautéing vegetables or making noodles, chopsticks were their preferred utensil.
 So while you may already use chopsticks for cooking, you might not know about longer chopsticks.
 Besides there being multiple materials for chopsticks, like wood or melamine, there are also different lengths.

 Long chopsticks, like 16.5-inch-long, are perfect for frying foods.
 Not only does it keep you farther away from harmful oil splatters, but I find I have better control with chopsticks as opposed to tongs.
 A pair of longer chopsticks would also come in handy when you're adding ingredients to boiling water and want to avoid the splash zone.